learn-co-curriculum/dsc-two-sample-t-tests-lab/README.md

 >**$H_{1}$ (1-tailed, <): The parameter of interest, our mean difference between treatment and control, is less than zero.**

 NOTE: The null hypothesis and alternative hypothesis are concerned with the true values, or in other words the parameter of the overall population.
-Through the process of experimentation / hypothesis testing and statistical analysis of the results we will make an inference about this population parameter.
+Through the process of experimentation/hypothesis testing and statistical analysis of the results, we will make an inference about this population parameter.

-First we need to calculate the mean difference between both groups.
+First, we need to calculate the mean difference between both groups.

 ```python